 In the Preview app on your Mac, open a PDF or image that you want to revert.

-Choose File > Revert To > Previous Save [date, time].
+Choose File > Revert To > [option].

-Examine, recover, or duplicate previous versions
+Examine, recover, duplicate or delete previous versions

 In the Preview app on your Mac, choose File > Revert To > Browse All Versions.